-The Equine Ophthalmology Service was established at the Veterinary Health Complex on October 15, 2001.
+The Equine Ophthalmology Service was established at the NC State Veterinary Hospital on October 15, 2001.
 Dr. Brian Gilger, Professor of Ophthalmology, acts as the Chief of Service.
 This full-time clinical service is intended to continue to develop new and innovative diagnostic and therapeutic procedures available to our referring veterinarians.

 The Equine Ophthalmology Program at NC State University is the only program in the world devoted to the research and treatment of equine ocular disease.
 Our clinical service accepts patients from the entire east coast.
 Our clinical and research laboratory has ongoing research projects, with several presentations expected each year at national meetings on ocular or equine health.

-The Ophthalmology service at the VHC is currently an established center and considered an international leader in the field of equine ophthalmology, particularly in regard to diagnosis and treatment of conditions including:
+The Ophthalmology service at the VH is currently an established center and considered an international leader in the field of equine ophthalmology, particularly in regard to diagnosis and treatment of conditions including:

 - Recurrent uveitis